 Industry & Decision-makers.
 The online pornography business is a thriving global industry—one site alone had 33.5 billion visits in 2018 drastically increasing from previous years—therefore, the education of industry and key decision-makers about pornography harms to children is imperative.
 Stakeholders include government, technology firms, data industries and peak bodies, which at times, cross international borders.
 Education across these sectors ensure they are informed to support and contribute to changes in national and state legislation, regulation, and frameworks, keeping child safety at the core to ensure kids in Australia grow up with a porn free childhood.

-People who serve Children & Youth.
+People who serve Children & Young People.
 This sector encompasses mental health and allied professionals (including therapeutic support for those harmed), child and youth organisations, community centres, churches and mosques, and sporting groups.
 Those who work with children and young people in varying capacities within the community need to be equipped to support any child/young person that has been impacted by pornography, as children may disclose in a wide range of settings outside the home.
 Also, many of these community spaces where children and youth congregate have internet-enabled environments; as such, these may be places of exposure.
 Knowing how to effectively respond (just as we do with disclosures of sexual abuse) is imperative to ensure the safety and wellbeing of those affected.

 Educator Training.
 Through data collection, research and anecdotal reports, we know that children in primary and secondary schools are viewing and showing other children pornography before, during and after school.
 Secondary schools are dealing with an increase of sexually abusive behaviours and illegal use of technologies.
 Primary school educators are struggling to cope with younger and younger children enacting problem sexual behaviours—many times, these behaviours are influenced by what children and youth have seen in pornography.